sirhair/calebspitch/readme.md

 ####IMPORTANT
 Make sure your wordpress install is in a directory called "capstone" or browsersync won't work (unless you modify the config locally)

+###Windows Instructions
   1. Install git from [GitHub](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
   2. Install node from [NodeJS](https://nodejs.org/)
   3. **reboot**
   4. Install ruby.
 For  [windows](http://rubyinstaller.org/) or [OS X](https://www.ruby-lang.org/en/documentation/installation/#homebrew)
   5. **reboot**
-  6. Run these commands, one at a time, in your empty theme folder (note for mac users you probably need to add "sudo " to the beginning of each line)
-  *Note:* wait until they complete before doing the next line.
+  6. Run these commands, one at a time, in your empty theme folder *Note:* wait until they complete before doing the next line.

 ```